© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in St Andrew's churchyard, Kirkby is a scheduled monument protected by Historic England under reference 1018284.
 View the official record →

-Cross in St Andrew's churchyard, Kirkby is a medieval stone cross of uncertain date, likely erected during the later medieval period.
+Cross in St Andrew's churchyard, Kirkby is a medieval stone cross of which only the base and lower shaft survive.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018284.

 Cross in St Andrew's churchyard, Kirkby is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018284.